CodingItWrong/codingitwrong.com/_posts/2018-03-04-comparing-vue-component-testing-tools.md

 messageField.trigger('input');
 ```

-But setting the value on the text field is a bit *more* indirect.
+But setting the value on the text field is actually a bit *more* indirect.
 We have to know to retrieve the element from the wrapper.

-Another thing that’s nice about Vue-test-utils is the emitted object that exposes events emitted by the component.
+Another thing that’s nice about Vue Test Utils is the `emitted()` method that exposes events emitted by the component.
 That makes it clear how you can test events, and encourages that kind of testing:

 ```
 expect(wrapper.emitted().save.length).to.eq(1);